Court rules in favor of asylum seekers, against Trump policy

 In a statement, the Department of Justice said administration policies sought to follow Congress’ requirement that asylum be limited to those with a fear of persecution based on their race, nationality, religion, political opinion or membership in a social group.

-The DOJ filed a request to stay the court’s orders while the government appealed.
+The department filed a request to stay the court’s orders while the government appealed.
 Sullivan had not responded to that request.

+The White House also criticized the decision, saying in a statement that the ruling would further overwhelm immigration courts with “meritless cases” and encourage illegal immigration to the United States.

 Sullivan, an appointee of U.S. President Bill Clinton, made headlines on Tuesday for his fierce criticism of Michael Flynn, President Donald Trump’s former national security adviser, for lying to FBI agents.